 I love this camera and along with others, such as the Olympus Pen range, a new generation of high quality equipment has been created and taken the photographic community by storm in recent times.

 At the time of writing, one of the most desirable cameras around surely has to be the 12.3 megapixel Fujifilm Finepix X100 ...a true return to beautiful, traditional styling with great image quality to boot.

 This camera utilises the APS-C chip, which is larger than the Micro Four Thirds sensor in my Lumix GF1 but contains a nearly identical quantity of pixels.

 You guessed it!
 This means that the pixels are larger and should therefore provide a higher quality capture...

 You might be thinking that 12 megapixels doesn't sound like too much when the difference in megapixels from cameras further up the scale can be so much higher.

-For example, an 80 megapixel camera has just been released by
+For example, an 80 megapixel camera is now available from Phase One!

 So why would you need more?

 Here are three reasons that spring to mind: